EsriDevEvents/arcgis-survey123-getting-started-with-survey123-javascript-api-2025/demos/map-survey/README.md

 ## Introduction

-This example demonstrates how to conduct surveys on a map using the Survey123 JS API.
 The survey in this example is designed to collect information related to wildfires in California.
 Upon entering the application, users are required to complete a series of survey tasks for the specified locations.

 ## Using the Survey123 JS API